Karlos-Eduardo-Mrqs/Construction-Html-Css-Javascript/Version EUA/Styling-Css/Module 6 - (Components Html)/NavegationBar-Number_20/NavBar.md

 - **Image Example:** An example image (LogoGit.png) is displayed with responsive styling applied, so it adjusts to the width of the container without exceeding 600px.
 - **Project Objective:** The project goal is outlined in the last section, explaining the objective of creating a simple and functional layout with a focus on usability and responsive design.

-### Notes
-The website layout is simple and responsive, making use of a fixed sidebar and flexible content sections.
-The sidebar provides basic navigation options (Home, About, Contact, Help), which can be expanded further as the website grows.
-The main content section is designed to be informative, showcasing the site and the project's goal.

 # Fixed Navigation Bar CSS Explanation
 This CSS is used to style a fixed navigation bar (`nav`) and the main content of the page (`main`).
 The layout ensures that the navigation bar stays at the top of the page when the user scrolls, and the content below the navigation is adjusted accordingly to prevent overlap.